GuillaumeFalourd/maven-cli-jdks-action/README.md

 ![maven-cli-jdks-action](https://user-images.githubusercontent.com/22433243/116424068-999f4c00-a817-11eb-84ab-3733a2686e0a.png)

-Github Action wrapping Maven CLI to run any Maven commands using JDK 8, 11, 12, 13, 14, 15 or 16.
-On the current repository directory, or in a specific one.
+Github Action wrapping Maven CLI to run any Maven commands using JDK 8, 11, 13, 14, 15, 16 or 17 based on [Maven DockerHub](https://hub.docker.com/_/maven).

+Those commands can be executed on the current repository directory, or in a specific one using a $DIRECTORY_PATH environment variable.

 ## Workflow Demo